RobTillaart/M5ROTATE8/README.md

 The library can read the state of the mini switch.

 The library can set the RGB value of the 9 LEDS.
-The RotatyEncoder module has no brightness, like the 8ANGLe unit.
+The RotaryEncoder module has no brightness, like the 8ANGLe unit does.

 First tests with hardware have been done.
-One strange observation, the RE makes steps of size 2 and occasionally size 1.
+**Warning:** One strange observation, the RE makes steps of size 2 and occasionally step size 1.
-This needs investigation, so use with care.
+This needs further investigation, so use with care.

-Missing is an interrupt signal e.g. on change.
+Missing in the device is an interrupt signal e.g. on change.
+One has to poll all channels for changes which is not efficient.
+A single byte register that showed change since last read would allow to monitor all 8 rotary encoders in one call.

 Feedback is welcome!